quasar-team/UaoForQuasar/README.md

-- the generated client depends on the UASDK API for OPC-UA clients It's best to use the UASDK, of course: https://www.unified-automation.com/products/server-sdk/c-ua-server-sdk.html and there is an evaluation version which might help you to see if it satisfies your needs.
+- the generated client depends on the UASDK API for OPC-UA clients It's best to use the UASDK, of course: https://www.unified-automation.com/products/server-sdk/c-ua-server-sdk.html

+If you don't have the paid UASDK license, we tested this project with the evaluation license, which can help you see if the overall solution is satisfactory for you.

 --- How does it work ---